It’s not what you get out of the music, but what the music gets out of you.

 — MACK BAILEY

 Music Therapy of the Rockies and Breedlove Guitars recently partnered to send 2 Breedlove guitars to an Air Force Company in Iraq.
-We are now setting up virtual guitar lessons to help as coping skills and for morale.
+We recently held a virtual guitar session with Major Aaron Butler to help as a coping skill and for morale of the Company.

 It is with a very heavy heart that we share the news of the passing of Gary Lord.
 He attended our October music therapy retreat in Nashville.
 He was a very gentle giant that left an imprint on each of us.
 We exchanged texts on Thursday, April 30, 2020, just checking in and then on Friday, May 1, 2020 he was in a motorcycle accident.
 He wrote a beautiful song with Mark Elliott of a wonderful memory he had in Vietnam.
 Watch and listen here.